The Quiller Memorandum: Plot

-Having lost two agents in Berlin, British intelligence chiefs arrange for American agent Quiller to report to the local controller, Pol, and continue the assignment, which is to find the headquarters of Phoenix, a neo-Nazi organization.
+Having lost two agents in Berlin, British intelligence chiefs arrange for American agent Quiller to report to the local controller, Pol, and continue the assignment, which is to find the headquarters of Phoenix, a neo-Nazi organisation.

 Quiller leaves the Konigshof Hotel in West Berlin and confronts a man who has been following him, learning that it is his minder, Hengel.
 Hengel gives Quiller the few items found on his dead predecessor: a bowling alley ticket, a swimming pool ticket and a newspaper article about a Nazi war criminal found teaching at a school.

 Pretending to be a reporter, Quiller visits the school featured in the article.
 The headmistress introduces him to a teacher who speaks English, Inge Lindt.
 After the interview, Quiller drives Inge to her flat and stops for a drink.

 Confronting a man who seems to be following him, Quiller reveals that he really speaks German fluently.
 When he returns to his hotel, a passing porter bumps Quiller's leg with a suitcase on the steps.
 Quiller drives off, managing to shake Hengel, then notices men in another car following him.
 But Quiller has become drowsy from a drug that was injected by the porter at the hotel; when he passes out at a traffic stop, the other car pulls alongside and abducts him.

 Quiller awakes in a dilapidated mansion, surrounded by many of the previous incidental characters.
 They are all members of Phoenix, led by the German aristocrat code-named Oktober.
 Though Quiller avoids answering questions about his agency, a doctor injects him with a truth serum, after which he reveals a few minor clues.
 In a feint to see if Quiller will reveal more by oversight, Oktober decides to spare his life.

 Quiller comes round beside Berlin's Spree River.
 He steals a taxi, evades a pursuing vehicle and books himself into a squalid hotel.
 He calls Inge from there and arranges to meet her that evening at her flat.
 There he admits to her that he is really an "investigator" on the trail of neo-Nazis.
 After they have sex, she unexpectedly reveals that a friend was formerly involved with neo-Nazis and might know the location of Phoenix's HQ.
 The friend proves to be the swimming pool attendant, Hassler, who drives them to meet an old contact that he says knows a lot more.
 This turns out to be Inge's headmistress, who claims she turned in the teacher from the article and points out the dilapidated Phoenix mansion.